datacamp-content-public/R-Epi/chapter3.md

 `@instructions`
 1. Use your function ```bandpass_filter()``` to calculate the α-, β-, δ-band of the ```eeg1``` signal.
 Store the result in ```eeg_alpha```, ```eeg_beta``` and ```eeg_delta```
+2. Plot all 3 bands in 3 rows.
+Therefore, we already prepared some stuff. [par(mfrow=c(3,1))](https://www.rdocumentation.org/packages/graphics/versions/3.5.3/topics/par) will set 3 rows of plots.
+Finaly you just have to add 3 plots.

 `@hint`